Zainab-Omar/post-grad-javascript-projects/README.md

 For these reasons, taking the time to practice your JS skills is definitely worth it during the job search.
-By upgrading your portfolio project, you can do just that while building a clearer example of your abilities.
-Below are some suggestions for what you can do to upgrade your JavaScript project.
-As JavaScript projects are built for the web, suggestions for improving HTML and CSS are also included here.
+By upgrading your portfolio project, you can do just that while building a clear example of your abilities.
+Below are some suggestions for what you can do to enhance your JavaScript project.
+As JavaScript projects are made for the web, ideas for improving HTML and CSS are also included here.

 ## Refactor